How to Write a Novel in 14 Steps: The Ultimate Guide for 2023

 Just as a gardener decides what kind of plant they want to grow before planting a seed, a writer must decide what story they want to write before they can begin.

 Once you have decided on your novel idea, you can begin to flesh it out and bring it to life.
-If you can distill your idea into a single sentence, you know you’re on the right track.
-So take some time to decide on the story and build the world that you want to write.
+You know you’re on the right track if you can distill your idea into a single sentence.
+So, take time to decide on the story and build the world you want to write.

 What kind of story are you longing to tell?
 What kind of world do you want to create?
 Let your imagination run wild and see where it takes you.
 The possibilities are endless!